bigtoga/Examples/DSci - Statistics/Basics of statistics/Correlation coeffecients.md

 - Identity variance in the data
 - Identify covariant between your features
 - **Identify the correlation coefficients in your features** (you are here)
+- Looking for lurking variables (a.k.a. hidden variables and/or Simpson’s Paradox)

 # Variance, covariant, and correlation
 **Variance** is a measure of variability from the mean.